vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 **Most important and remember** - how you are testing may not equate to how the device under test performs in real life with a different load which will probably be unbalanced and reactive.

-Efficiency is a little more difficult.
+Efficiency measurement and testing is a little more difficult.

 **1. VNA Testing** can be done in 2 ways;